inseri-swiss/inseri-core-wp/docs/blocks/image.md

 ### Height

-Height of the image in pixels
+Adjust the height of the image in pixels.

 ### Resizing behavior